Jump to content

 Posts posted by CentaurZ

 1. It’s nearly time for my monthly New Moon spotting challenge.
 I use the term New Moon in its classical sense of one’s first sighting of the Moon after its monthly solar conjunction (Dark Moon).
-Sharp-eyed observers may attempt to spot the more than one-day-old Moon after sunset on November 27th, with bright Venus and Jupiter serving as guides.
+Sharp-eyed observers may attempt to spot the over one-day-old Moon after sunset on February 24th.

 Photos and descriptions of the young crescent Moon late this month would be welcome additions to this thread.